David Sidoo: Early life

-College Football Career
+University football career

-David Sidoo’s playing career at UBC started in 1978 spanning five memorable years.
+David Sidoo's playing career at UBC started in 1978 spanning five memorable years.
 This was followed by a career in the CFL and in the 2000s, an influential and successful builder of sport at UBC.
-With the completion of the 1980 season, Sidoo was voted UBC football’s Most Valuable Player.
+With the completion of the 1980 season, Sidoo was voted UBC football's Most Valuable Player.
 He was also selected to the Canada West All-Star team for three consecutive years, 1980, 1981 and 1982.
 Sidoo was selected not only for his work on special teams but also for his excellent play as a defensive back.

 In 1981, Sidoo was selected the Shrum Bowl Defensive Player of the Game and in addition was awarded the prestigious Tom Pate Memorial Scholarship.
 This scholarship is given annually by the Canadian Football League to a student athlete who embodies the qualities of outstanding sportsmanship, contribution to his team and contribution to his community.

 Heading into the 1982 season Sidoo held two UBC career records; most kickoff return yardage and most punt return yardage, two career marks that were later broken by Laurent DesLauriers.
 Sidoo set a UBC playoff record this season, returning a kickoff 96 yards against Manitoba.

-In 1982, Sidoo helped captain UBC’s football team to its first Vanier Cup victory.
-This same 1982 season Sidoo was selected to the All-Canadian Team as a safety – one of six Thunderbirds to make the All-Canadian Team that season.
-In a career spanning 1978-1982, Sidoo totaled 1054 yards in punt returns and 731 yards in kickoff returns.
+In 1982, Sidoo helped captain UBC's football team to its first Vanier Cup victory.
+This same 1982 season Sidoo was selected to the All-Canadian Team as a safety–one of six Thunderbirds to make the All-Canadian Team that season.
+In a career spanning 1978–1982, Sidoo totaled 1054 yards in punt returns and 731 yards in kickoff returns.
 In ‘81 and ‘82 alone, he recorded 8 interceptions for 96 yards.

-Pro Football Career
+Pro football career

 David Sidoo was drafted 46th overall by the BC Lions in the 1982 CFL Draft.
-Sidoo would go on to sign and play for the Saskatchewan Roughriders for a significant part of is pro football career as well as become the first Indo-Canadian player to play in the CFL.
-After signing with the Roughriders, Sidoo gifted his $5,000 signing bonus to his mom to help her pay her mortgage after his father passed away.
+Sidoo would go on to sign and play for the Saskatchewan Roughriders for a significant part of his pro football career as well as become the first Indo-Canadian player to play in the CFL.
+After signing with the Roughriders, Sidoo gifted his $5,000 signing bonus to his mom to help her pay her mortgage after his father died.
 Sidoo found success on the football field with the Roughriders accumulating 8 interceptions for 89 yards.
 In 1988 he signed with the BC Lions where he would finish out his pro football career and enter into the start of what would be a successful career as a businessman and philanthropist.